louminod/foodoramix/README.md

 If you open your favorite browser and open the given link (http://127.0.0.1:3000 for example) you should see the welcome message.

-You start can now start playing with API functionalities.
+You can now start playing with API functionalities.

+The file *Insomnia_export.json* is a file containing route use example.
+Import it in insomnia to try the routes with the correct schemas.

 ## Functionalities